 - I think I read fairly widely, so you’re likely to find something on here that resonates with you.
 However, I tend to lean a bit more towards literary fiction, commercial fiction, fantasy, and graphic novels.

-- In other words, I fancy fencing, fighting, torture, revenge, giants, monsters, chases, escapes, true love, miracles…
+- In other words, I like fencing, fighting, torture, revenge, giants, monsters, chases, escapes, true love, miracles … and The Princess Bride.

 - I once told Aaron Carter to “eat shit.”
 To his face.
-Nine years later it remains my greatest accomplishment.
+Ten years later it remains my greatest accomplishment.

 - I tend to disappear from the blogosphere from time to time, so if the blog goes dormant for a month or so, don’t be alarmed.
 I assure you I’ll come back.
 (Once all the Doritos are gone.)
 Likely with a different blog.
 Don’t worry, though, I’ve only done this 38 times before.